Always bring helpers

 Electrons are lighter weight than protons, and electrons tend to move more rapidly than protons.

-Conditions of increased energy can cause electrons to get excited and jump into wider orbits around the proton where they can come free.
+Conditions of increased energy can cause electrons to get excited and jump into wider orbits around the proton where they can dislodge from orbit and come free.

-Matter that gives up electrons at lower levels of energy is called conductive, and matter that does not is called non-conductive.
+Matter that gives up electrons at lower levels of energy is called conductive, and matter that does not give up electrons very easily is called non-conductive.

-Copper is used for indoor wiring because it is a stong material, holds it's shape under high amperage, and less expensive than silver, yet resonably abundant.
-Aluminum is also very conductive, and used for overhead conductor on the grid, but is not used for indoor wiring because it expands and contracts excessively under the heat cause by high amperage, requiring special compression connections or lug connections instead of simple wire nuts or tape.
+Copper is used for indoor wiring because it is a strong material, holds it's shape under high amperage, and less expensive than silver, yet reasonably abundant.
+Aluminum is also very conductive, and used for overhead conductor on the grid, but is not used for indoor wiring because it expands and contracts excessively under the heat cause by high amperage, requiring special compression connections or lug connections on switches and outlets instead of simple screw connection, wire connectors or tape.
+Connecting aluminum wire improperly will cause fire.
+Most structures today are required to use copper due to electrical codes.

 Because copper wire is a conductive material, the electrons in the copper atom become loosely bonded to the proton when heated.

-When electric power is applied to copper wire, it adds heat to the wire, and the loosely bonded electrons start jumping from one atom to the next where they dislodge more electrons, and the flow of electrons begins moving down the wire.
+When voltage is applied to copper wire, the loosely bonded electrons start jumping from one atom to the next where they dislodge more electrons, and the flow of electrons starts moving down the wire.

-Again, this explains what happens but doesn't tell us what electricity is.
+This explains what happens, but doesn't tell us what electricity is.

 Temperature and material

-No, heat is a component that affects electricity, but low temperatures assist the flow of electrons by lowering resistance of conductive materials.
+No, heat is a component that affects electricity.
+Low temperatures actually assist the flow of electrons by lowering resistance of conductive materials, while high temperatures increase resistance against moving electrons.

 Some materials conduct electricity better than others.
-Air is not a good conductor, and warm air is less conductive than cool air.
-Damp soil is a good conductor while frozen soil is not a good conductor.
-The difference is conductive, non-conductive materials.
-Non-conductive materials offer high resistance to electrons so they cannot easily move through or across the material.
+Air is not a good conductor, and warm air is less conductive than cool damp air.
+Damp warm soil is a good conductor while frozen soil is not a good conductor.
+The difference is conductive, non-conductive materials, such as moisture.
+Non-conductive materials offer high resistance so electrons cannot easily move through or across the material.
 This means resistance is important for electricity.

 Different materials offer different resistance.
 Resistance can be thought of as friction that stops you from pushing a disabled car uphill.